mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 !
 Using static IP addresses with one device and workstation is quite easy.
 If you are using several devices, we strongly recommend using a setup with dynamic IP assignment like a router with DHCP support.
 Otherwise you need to take care to preserve the unique IP address configuration of each device when provisioning the storage and deploying rootfs updates.

+!!!
+If the device does not have internet connectivity, the device will not be able !!! to sync the system time.
+This will in turn cause the server certificate check to !!! fail.
+Thus if your device is not connected to the internet, you have to manually !!! set the system time correctly.
+This can be done with the `date -s` command.

 ## Prepare the disk image

 !
 Please make sure to set a shell variable that expands correctly with `$IP_OF_MENDER_SERVER_FROM_DEVICE` or edit the commands below accordingly.